Ariseaz/HA-WebApp-Dev-Cloudformation/README.md

 # HA-WebApp-Dev-Cloudformation
 Cloud Formation Scripts to deploy HA WebApp

-# Installation
+## Installation

-The first step is to layout the network; network diagram is provided in the infra-diagram folder for reference
+### The first step is to layout the network; network diagram is provided in the infra-diagram folder for reference

-# Network Infrastructure Deployment Script; should be deployed first infra.yml
+**Network Infrastructure Deployment Script; should be deployed first infra.yml**

-# Infrastructure parameters for infra.yml
+_Infrastructure parameters for infra.yml_
-infra-params.json
+`infra-params.json`

-Deployment Instruction follows:
+## Deployment Instruction follows:

-./create.bat infra infra.yml infra-params.json
+`./create.bat infra infra.yml infra-params.json`

-# create.bat is the batch script for the deployment of this deployment script
-# 'infra' ....is the stackname quoted
+**create.bat is the batch script for the deployment of this deployment script** `infra` ....is the stackname quoted

-To Update the deployment script; run the script below:
+## To Update the deployment script; run the script below:

-Deployment Instruction follows:

-./update.bat infra infra.yml infra-params.json
+`./update.bat infra infra.yml infra-params.json`

-The Second Stage
+## The Second Stage

-# We deploy the SErvers and Loadbalancers with Reference to the output in the 'infra' instance
+**We deploy the SErvers and Loadbalancers with Reference to the output in the 'infra' instance** _RUN:_
-# RUN:

-./create.bat servers servers.yml servers-params.json
+`./create.bat servers servers.yml servers-params.json`

-The Third Stage
+## The Third Stage

-# This stage is to include the Bastion Host in the Public Subnet for Remote Access into our network
+**This stage is to include the Bastion Host in the Public Subnet for Remote Access into our network**

-./create.bat bastion bastion.yml bastion-params.json
+`./create.bat bastion bastion.yml bastion-params.json`
 # To update the stack
 ./update.bat bastion bastion.yml bastion-params.json